Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Bipartite entanglement quantification protocol

 \section{Bipartite entanglement quantification protocol}

-To motivate our protocol for the quantification of the entanglement between A and B, we first focus on the case of three qubits.
-We will use concurrence as an entanglement measure for the explanation of the protocol but negativity could be used as well as we just showed monotonic relations can be found for both in the $2+1$ case.
+To motivate our protocol for quantifying the entanglement between A and B, we first focus on the case of three qubits.
+We will use concurrence as an entanglement measure to explain the protocol, but negativity could be used as well, as we just showed that monotonic relations can be found for both in the 2+1 case.

 Let us start with a given pure state $\vert \psi_0 \rangle$ (see Fig.~\ref{FigProtocolSchematics}) with a given $C_{AB}$, which we want to quantify, and $C_{A_1A_2} \neq C_{A_1A_2}^{max}$.
 We then consider a unitary transformation $U$ that only acts on subsystem A and creates entanglement between $A_1$ and $A_2$.
-This will move the state upwards in the diagram as $C_{A_1A_2}$ increases, but it will not move horizontally as, by definition, local unitary operations on A cannot change the bipartite entanglement between A and B. Suppose that through some optimization we find $U_{max}$ that pushes $C_{A_1A_2}$ to the boundary, we could then use Eq.~(\ref{CA1A2M}) and the measurement of $C_{A_1A_2}$ to quantify the entanglement between A and B ($C_{AB}$).
+This will move the state upward in the diagram as $C_{A_1A_2}$ increases, but it will not move horizontally because, by definition, local unitary operations on A cannot change the bipartite entanglement between A and B. Suppose that through some optimization we find $U_{max}$ that pushes $C_{A_1A_2}$ to the boundary, we could then use Eq.~(\ref{CA1A2M}) and the measurement of $C_{A_1A_2}$ to quantify the entanglement between A and B ($C_{AB}$). \corr{As discussed in Ref.~\cite{Calamet2018}, for a pure state, such an optimal unitary transformation can always be found for a large class of entanglement monotones.
+As we show later, this is not necessarily the case when we consider, for example, squeezing parameters.}

 The protocol just described is an ideal case.
 In light of the discussions in previous sections, when larger systems are considered, our protocol would require modifications.
-We identify two challenges that we need to tackle to generate useful insights with this approach.
-First, for our protocol to work we need a way to quantify either $C_{A_1,A_2}$ or $N_{A_1,A_2}$, however, these quantities are hard to access as we pointed out earlier on.
-Spin-squeezing parameters could be an interesting candidate to characterize entanglement in spin systems as they involve only the measurement of total spin expectation values, however, even if spin-squeezing parameters can be used to determine whether a system is entangled or not, they cannot generally be used to quantify how much entanglement is present in the system \cite{MA201189}.
+We identify two challenges that we need to address to generate useful insights with this approach.
+First, for our protocol to work, we need a way to quantify either $C_{A_1,A_2}$ or $N_{A_1,A_2}$.
+However, these quantities are hard to access, as we pointed out earlier.
+Spin-squeezing parameters could be an interesting candidate for characterizing entanglement in spin systems, as they involve only the measurement of total spin expectation values and their fluctuations.
+However, even if spin-squeezing parameters can be used to determine whether a system is entangled or not, they cannot generally be used to quantify how much entanglement is present in the system \cite{MA201189}.